rapPayne/angular_in_3_weeks/labs/1.3 One-way binding/README.md

 <a href="/orders">Back to orders</a>
 ```

 3. Ready to see it in the browser?
-You'll have to tell app.component.html to display it!
-Put it's tag in app.component.html:
+You'll have to tell app.component.html to display it.
+Put it's tag in `app.component.html`:
 ```html
 <app-order />
 ```